ibm-cloud-docs/watsonxdata/cognos.md

 # Connecting Cognos to Presto in watsonx.data
 {: #cognos}

 This topic provides you with the procedure to connect Cognos to Presto.

-When you connect to the Presto engine in watsonx.data, Cognos Analytics provides AI-powered automation and insights from the connected data sources.
+Cognos Analytics provides AI-powered automation capabilities and allows you to generate insights from the connected data sources.

 ## Pre-requisites
 {: #cognos_preq}